Liever Turks dan Paaps: Meaning

-While the Turks had a reputation for cruelty, they were also known for having religious tolerance within their dominions, whereas king Philip II of Spain did not tolerate Protestant faiths.
+While the Turks were known for having religious tolerance within their dominions, king Philip II of Spain did not tolerate Protestant faiths.
 According to a 1570 letter of encouragement to the "Lutheran group" (Luteran taifesi) in "Flanders and other Spanish provinces", which has been preserved in the archives of Feridun Ahmed Bey, the Ottoman sultan (at this point Selim II) promised the rebels in the Netherlands that he would send them troops whenever they were ready to rise up against Philip II.
 The sultan claimed that he felt close to them, "since they did not worship idols, believed in one God and fought against the Pope and Emperor".
 Furthermore, various religious refugees, such as the Huguenots, some Anglicans, Quakers, Anabaptists and even Jesuits and Capuchins were able to find refuge at Constantinople and elsewhere in the Ottoman Empire, where they were given rights of residence and worship.
 Further, the Ottomans supported the Calvinists, not only in their territories of Transylvania and Hungary, but also in France.

 The slogan Liever Turks dan Paaps did not mean the Dutch seriously contemplated coming under Ottoman suzerainty, as they were far away from that empire's sphere of influence; rather, it was an expression of their antipathy to the Catholic regime they had been subjected to.